r4j0x00/funcryptor/README.md

 ## Usage
-An example program is shown in test.c you need to include "funcryptor.h" in your c program and prepend `encrypted` to the function you wan't to encrypt.
+An example program is shown in test.c you need to include "funcryptor.h" in your c program and prepend `encrypted` to the function you want to encrypt.
 ```c
 encrypted void function_name()
 ```